-- 1. mhdrgvb36.xls (the spreadsheet itself) - 2. vbdrgv36.exe (windows installer for the DLL)
+- 1. mhdrgvbXX.xls (the spreadsheet itself: replace XX with the version number, eg 38) - 2. vbdrgvXX.exe (windows installer for the DLL: replace XX with the version number)

 In order for the Excel grouper to work, you must install both the DLL (which automatically installs the masks file) and the Excel spreadsheet.
 Double-click on mhdrgvb.exe to install the DLL.
-Double-click on vbdrgv36.exe to install both DLL and the masks file.
+Double-click on vbdrgvXX.exe to install both DLL and the masks file.